 This example contains IEL structured fields for both pages and groups.
 Notice that TLE structured fields are associated with both pages and groups.
-When ACIF performs the actual indexing function, it supports page-level indexing if you are using enhanced ACIF indexing.
-See Chapter 4, "Enhanced Indexing Parameters," on page 83.
+When ACIF does the actual indexing function, it supports page-level indexing if you are using enhanced ACIF indexing.
+See Chapter 4, "Enhanced indexing parameters," on page 83.

-An index object file containing both page-level and group-level IEL structured fields can provide added flexibility and capability to applications that operate on the files created by ACIF.
+An index object file that contains both page-level and group-level IEL structured fields can provide added flexibility and capability to applications that operate on the files that are created by ACIF.
 This type of index object file provides the best performance when you are using AFP Workbench Viewer to view a file.

-Begin Document Index (BDI) Structured Field
+Begin Document Index (BDI) structured field

 ACIF assigns a null token name (X'FFFF') and a Fully Qualified Name (FQN) type X'01' triplet to this structured field.
-The FQN type X'01' value is the file name identified by the DDname specified in the INDEXDD parameter.
-ACIF also creates an FQN type X'83' triplet containing the name of the AFP output print file, identified by the DDname specified in the OUTPUTDD parameter.
+The FQN type X'01' value is the file name that is identified by the DDname specified in the INDEXDD parameter.
+ACIF also creates an FQN type X'83' triplet that contains the name of the AFP output print file, which is identified by the DDname specified in the OUTPUTDD parameter.

-ACIF also creates a Coded Graphic Character Set Global Identifier triplet X'01' by using the code page identifier specified in the CPGID parameter.
+ACIF also creates a Coded Graphic Character Set Global Identifier triplet X'01' by using the code page identifier that is specified in the CPGID parameter.
 ACIF assigns a null value (X'FFFF') to the Graphic Character Set Global Identifier.
-For more information about the CPGID parameter, see "CPGID" on page 38.
+For more information about the CPGID parameter, see "CPGID" on page 37.

-Index Element (IEL) Structured Field
+Index Element (IEL) structured field

 The IEL structured field associates indexing tags with a specific page or group of pages in the output document file.
 It also contains the byte and structured-field offset to the page or page group and the size of the page or page group in both bytes and structured-field count.
-This is a list of the triplets that compose the IEL structured field:
+This list shows the triplets that compose the IEL structured field: